Table of Contents

 Fraudulent Charges

-You can dispute a credit card charge that was the result of theft, such as if you fell victim to a credit card skimmer or due to unauthorized use.
-Before you report a fraudulent charge, make sure it was not just another authorized user on the card who made the charge or that you didn’t let someone else use your card.
+Before you report a fraudulent charge, make sure it was not a charge made by another authorized user on the card, such as your child, or that you didn’t let someone else borrow and use your card.
 Also keep in mind that merchants may use another name or address for billing.

 Billing Errors

-Billing errors can also occur and are a good reason to dispute a charge on your credit card.
+Billing errors can also sometimes occur and are a good reason to dispute a charge on your credit card.

 A credit card bill can also have numerical errors if the charges were incorrectly totaled.
 Any bill with the wrong date or amount included on it can also count as a billing error, such as if you pay taxes with a credit card but the total reflected in your statement is different than what you actually paid.